Ancestral origins of environmental (in)attention: Conclusion

 \section{Conclusion}

 The starting point of this paper is a simple intuition: attention to climate-related issues is influenced by ancestors' climatic experiences through cultural transmission.
-We formalize this idea into an empirically testable hypothesis and, using four data sources, examine how ancestral climate variability affects individual and group attention to environmental issues.
-Our results show a significant impact: attention follows a robust U-shaped pattern, with individuals whose ancestors faced consistently stable or volatile climates showing the highest concern for environmental issues, and a dip for intermediate conditions.

-We propose a flexible theoretical framework to explain this pattern, rooted in a dual purpose of learning --exploiting typical conditions and protecting against extremes-- which is supported by anthropological evidence.
-Our model captures the effect of cultural transmission by assuming that perceived stakes are influenced by prior beliefs, which aggregate ancestral experiences via a scale parameter.
-The framework predicts the U-shaped pattern of attention under mild assumptions, underscoring that the dual purpose of learning drives the result.
-To further support the cultural transmission mechanism, we analyze environmental themes in folklore, which displays the same U-shape, suggesting that folklore retains attention given to environmental issues over generations.
-Additional heterogeneity analysis reveals a differential sensitivity to ancestral experiences based on characteristics like economic development.
+We formalize this idea into an empirically testable hypothesis and, using several data sources, examine how ancestral climate anomalies affect the perception of the value of attention to environmental issues, at the individual and group level.
+Our results show a significant impact; attention follows a robust U-shaped pattern, with individuals whose ancestors faced consistently stable or volatile climates showing the highest concern for environmental issues, and a dip for intermediate conditions.
+We propose a flexible theoretical framework to model and explain this effect.
+This provides a toolbox to characterize the biases induced by ancestors' experienced climate on descendants' perceptions.
+When the true value of environmental attention is rooted in a dual purpose of learning --exploiting typical conditions and protecting against extremes-- which is supported by anthropological evidence, we recover the U-shape.
+To further support the cultural transmission mechanism, we analyze environmental themes in folklore, which displays the same U-shape, supporting that folklore retains attention given to environmental issues over generations.
+Heterogeneity analysis reveals a differential sensitivity to ancestral experiences based on characteristics like economic development.

 Beliefs about environmental issues are of critical importance in the age of climate change.
 By highlighting the role of culture and socialization, our work contributes to the broader study of cultural transmission and its impact on climate preferences.
 Prior work in ecological anthropology had descriptively shown how communities embed ecological knowledge in norms, rituals, and social practices to navigate both stable and volatile environments.
 Our analysis generalizes these insights to a global scale.
 With the help of this quantitative analysis along with a systematic conceptual framework, we provide a bridge between anthropological accounts and an economic approach to understanding the role of ancestral experiences in the formation of climate preferences.
 We hope that this project provides clear evidence and a simple analytical framework, laying groundwork for further research on the cultural and ancestral roots of environmental concerns.